 During the rebellion, 43 people died – 33 of whom were black, 10 were white.
-Twenty-four of the black victims were shot by police officers and National Guardsmen, while six were shot by store owners or security guards.
+Twenty-four of the black victims were shot by police officers and National Guardsmen, while six were shot by store owners and security guards.

 The problem is that when it’s not being horribly real, Detroit is deeply self-serving, occasionally condescending, and more than a little irritating.
 This is usually what happens when white filmmakers decide to tell the story of a minority their ancestors lorded over during one of the United States’ many instances of exceptional cruelty to communities that are not white.

 We will return to this notion of the filmmakers’ condescension and self-serving presentation in a bit.
-(As to the movie being irritating, that might just be me.)
+As to the movie being irritating, that might just be me.

 Its players are all deeply committed, particularly Will Poulter (The Revenant, We Are the Millers) as Krauss, the Detroit policeman at the center of several dastardly moments during the rebellion, including the killing of the three young black men mentioned above.

-All of this capable filmmaking, these extraordinary performances, are part of the problem with Detroit – and films of its kind – which include most civil rights era sagas, from Driving Miss Daisy to The Help; and most slave narratives, from Mandingo and Roots to 12 Years a Slave, Roots again, and Free State of Jones.
+All of this capable filmmaking and these extraordinary performances are part of the problem with Detroit, other films of its kind – which include most civil rights era sagas, from Driving Miss Daisy to The Help – and most slave narratives, from Mandingo and Roots to 12 Years a Slave, Roots again, and Free State of Jones.

-These films are all so well made, so “good” that their sheer impressive presentation often obscure their effect on the communities they portend to support – or not, in the case of Griffith.
-The effect being to recast these communities again and again as savagely brutalized victims; degraded and beatdown.
+These films are all so well made, so “good,” that their sheer impressive presentation often obscure their effect on the communities they portend to support – or not, in the case of Griffith.
+The effect being to recast these communities again and again as savagely brutalized victims, degraded and beatdown.

 Which, of course, has been true in the history of America and has been well documented in the history of American cinema.
 Fully documented, some might say.

-‘Ongoing beatdown of Black America' in American cinema
+‘Ongoing beatdown of Black America’

-Ostensibly, these films – Detroit and the like – are also meant to edify the nation about these histories and to ensure that these deprivations of humanity never happen again.
-They don’t.
-At best they entertain, which is another issue we'll get to.
+Ostensibly, Detroit and the like are also meant to educate the nation about these histories and to ensure that these deprivations of humanity never happen again.
+But they don’t.

-Failing to capture the 'truth' of historical events
+Movies like Detroit miss the ‘truth’ of historical events

 Certainly they are deeply researched; in fact, the exhaustive research into these events is noted in the end credits of Detroit.
-It’s a moment that felt like the filmmakers saying to the audience, “See, we looked it up on more than just the Internet.”
-Which they plainly did; good for them.
+It’s a moment that felt like the filmmakers saying to the audience, “See, we looked it up on more than just the internet.”
+Which they plainly did.
+Good for them.

-These filmmakers believe the victims and deign to tell their story – but not the victim's way, rather the Hollywood way.
+These filmmakers believe the victims and deign to tell their story – but not the victims’ way; rather the Hollywood way.
 And they may well have gotten it right, including many of the facts and the tone of the day.
 For that matter, I agree with them.
 These cops are guilty of everything they are accused of, so far as I’m concerned.

 But I’m a Black American from the 1960s, who knows this history as a history of the lives of my people in this nation.
-From uprisings in Philly and Harlem, to those in Watts and Ferguson (where I lived for years), these stories have been lived and told from generation to generation with the specific intention of keeping me and black boys like me alive.
+From uprisings in Philly and Harlem to those in Watts and Ferguson (where I lived for years), these stories have been lived and told from generation to generation with the specific intention of keeping me and black boys like me alive.

 The idea that the police could and did kill black folks anywhere, at anytime, for any reason – or no reason at all – has been a baseline of understanding in black communities for 400 years, give or take a week or two during Reconstruction and Bill Clinton’s first election.